JosepCru/Hackathon-2024-GAeN/README.md

 │   └── simulated_grid.png     # Simulated image
 │
 ├── ML/models                  # Saved machine learning models
-│   └── nanos_detector.pkl     # Model to detect nanoparticles (the other model is in a Google Drive link to download) │
+│   └── nanos_detector.pkl     # Model to detect nanoparticles (the other model is in a One Drive link to download) │
 ├── Auxiliar files/
 │   └── Sample_generetor.py     # Script to generate data